 A little sanding around the edges was all it took to shabby this chair up.
 I used a little burlap around the planter to just make sure it fit in the hole tightly.
 And then I added the plants.

 You can use any variety of plants.
 But I have to confess, I am a plant killer.
 I get busy and forget to water my flowers so things droop and die quickly at my house.
 We are also in a drought here in California, despite the rain we are getting today.
 I have found that succulents are a great solution for a forgetful gardener.
-You can pretty much plant them and then forget them.
+You can pretty much plant them, add decorative garden aggregates in Essex, and then forget them.
 And they will keep on kickin’.
 In colder climates, you can bring them indoors in the winter and they will be happy, happy, happy.

 The next time you see a damaged chair, snap it up and make a beautiful planter out of it.
 It will be the perfect addition to your garden decor.
 If your tree starts to get diseased branches, you must have them trimmed as suggested by Rich’s Tree Service, Inc.

 If You Like What You See Here, Please Feel Free to Pin It!
 For more garden design ideas, visit whatforme.com.